konstantinamalt/Lede_Project_01_us_lobbying_eu/lobbying/README.md

 #### [Here](https://github.com/konstantinamalt/Lede_Project_01_us_lobbying_eu/blob/main/lobbying/Project_01.ipynb) is the project's analysis and original dataset.

 ## Project's goal
 #### With this project I wanted to see how many US companies and groups are lobbying the EU, how much money they have spent on lobbying, and which EU files are they targeting, in an attempt to find trends regarding US interests in EU legislation and policies and highlight corporate influence on citizens' lives, while practicing my skills in scraping with BeautifulSoup, data analysis with pandas and scrolly-telling visualisations.
+However, during the analysis I realised the biggest issue was the lack of transparency regarding US lobbying.

 ## Findings
 - #### US influence in the EU is more powerful than ever.